turingschool/front-end-curriculum/lessons/module-1/intro-to-flexbox.md

 1. Create a new repo on GitHub called `Flexbox Comp Challenges`
 2. Create the following files: `collection-grid.html`, `pricing-table.html`, `collection-styles.css`, and `pricing-styles.css`
 3. Re-create the following comps using Flexbox - work on making small, atomic commits!
 Feel free to take creative liberty on color schemes, fonts, placeholder images/logos, etc.
-4. Once you have finished, submit your GH repo link [here](https://docs.google.com/spreadsheets/d/1KvOeGVWbHKGbgRtpU4It33pSMEwToBbc3q4NIsI5lQg/edit#gid=783599477).
+4. Once you have finished, submit your GH repo link in the Submission Form!
 </section>

 #### Collection Grid